MA M.Phil. Ph.D. (Cantab)

 Doctoral students co-supervised

-- Dennis Chipao (Malawi) is proposing an analysis of how the Malawi Police Service (in which he currently serves) can take advantage of new technologies to monitor and improve the effectiveness and accountability of “manual” policing
+Dennis Chipao (Malawi) is analysing how the Malawi Police Service can take advantage of new technologies to monitor and improve the effectiveness and accountability of “manual” policing

-- Dumisani Gandhi (Zimbabwe) is proposing a thesis exploring the relationship between new technologies and more effective or accountable policing, with a critique of deterministic optimism projected from a northern evidence-base
+Dumisani Gandhi (Zimbabwe) is exploring the relationship between new technologies and more effective or accountable policing, with a critique of deterministic optimism projected from a northern evidence-base

-- Anne Ireri (Kenya) is proposing an investigation into the Kenyan Police Service in terms of their capacity for forensic investigation
+Anne Ireri (Kenya) is examining the Kenyan Police Service in terms of their capacity for forensic investigation of child sex abuse